The Young Farmers Program

 Candidates may compete as a married couple or as an individual.
-The competition consists of an application, a 15-minute PowerPoint presentation about your application and a 10-minute question and answer session.
+The competition consists of an application, a 20-minute PowerPoint presentation about your application and a 5-minute question and answer session.

 Prior competitors have included Agriscience education teachers, Extension agents, NRCS employees, veterinarians, part-time farmers and ag lenders to name a few.

-The 2020 Excellence in Agriculture winner will receive a zero-turn mower courtesy of Corteva Agriscience, a computer package from Valcom/CCS Wireless and an expense-paid trip to the national competition, courtesy of the Alabama Farmers Federation.
+The 2022 Excellence in Agriculture winner will receive a zero-turn mower courtesy of Corteva Agriscience and an expense-paid trip to the AFBF Annual Convention in January 2023, courtesy of the Alabama Farmers Federation.
 Finalists will all receive a prize from the Federation.

-Applications are due June 1, and the competition is held at the Commodity Conference in August.
+Applications are due June 1, and the competition is held at the Farm and Land Expo in August.